Ravi Behl: Early and personal life

 He is a son of film producer Shyam Behl.
 His sister Geeta Behl is an actress who did roles in movies such as Main Tulsi Tere Aangan Ki (1968), Meraa Dost Meraa Dushman (1984), Do Premee (1980) and Zamaane Ko Dikhana Hai (1981).
 Ravi's father produced movies, such as Duniya (1968) starring Dev Anand and Vyjayanthimala, and The Gold Medal (1969) starring Jeetendra, Rakhee Gulzar, and Shatrughan Sinha.

-Behl, who remains unmarried, had said in an interview, "A lot of people are surprised that I’m still unmarried.
-It’s not that I haven’t tried.
-I was seeing a girl for a long time but unfortunately, our relationship didn’t blossom into marriage.
+Behl, who remains unmarried, had said in an interview, "A lot of people are surprised that I'm still unmarried.
+It's not that I haven't tried.
+I was seeing a girl for a long time but unfortunately, our relationship didn't blossom into marriage.
 We had our differences."

-Professional work
+Career

 Ravi made his acting debut with Raj Babbar in film Inteha in 1984.
-He worked in popular films, such as Narsimha with (1991) with Sunny Deol and Urmila Matondkar, Dalaal (1993) with Mithun Chakraborty and Ayesha Jhulka; Agni Sakshi (1996) with Jackie Shroff, Nana Patekar and Manisha Koirala; and Ghulam-E-Mustafa (1997) with Nana Patekar and Raveena Tandon.
+He worked in popular films, such as Narsimha (1991) with Sunny Deol and Urmila Matondkar, Dalaal (1993) with Mithun Chakraborty and Ayesha Jhulka; Agni Sakshi (1996) with Jackie Shroff, Nana Patekar and Manisha Koirala; and Ghulam-E-Mustafa (1997) with Nana Patekar and Raveena Tandon.
 He also acted in a British TV mini series based on the novel The Far Pavilions.

-After his career in movies fade he became the co-producer and host of Boogie Woogie (1996-2014) an Indian Television dance show.
+After his career in movies fade he became the co-producer and host of Boogie Woogie (1996–2014) an Indian television dance show.
 Ravi, who was once in financial trouble, Tellychakkar, found financial security through his work in television.